EFL - ESL activities and games for past simple and past continuous

 2. Stole a penguin from the zoo.

 Now, select two students to be the suspects and each other's alibi.
 Inform them that they will have answer questions about what they were doing at the time of the crime.
 Before sending them away to get their story straight, elicit where they were at the time of the crime for all the class to hear (zoo, cinema, theme park, football match).

 Send the suspects off and instruct the rest of the class to come up with a list of questions that they will use to interrogate the suspects.
 You can help the students with their questions.

 Bring the first defendant back to answer the questions while their alibi either leaves the classroom or listens to some music.
 When the students have finished interrogating the first defendant, bring in their alibi.
 If the stories match, they are off the hook.
 If not, guilty.

 More A2 level ESL lesson plans

 Our suggested next lesson is on using 'since' and 'for' with the present perfect.
 If you've found these materials useful, be sure to check out our full list of elementary ESL lesson plans, A2 Lower and A2 Upper.
 For other levels, have a look at our complete selection of EFL - ESL lesson plans.
-If you use an Android device, try out the TEFL Handbook app.
+If you use an iOS or Android device, try out the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.